Chaserdamo/Chaserdamo/README.md

 </div>

 <div id="header" align="center">
-<h3 align="center">I´m a student of a higher degree of development in multiplatform applications.
+<h3 align="center" color="#FFFFFF">I´m a student of a higher degree of development in multiplatform applications.
 I´m also a technician in microcomputing and networks.
 I like to code 24/7.</h3>
 </div>

 ---